WE BELIEVE ART HEALS.

 Every year women diagnosed with breast cancer will likely face dramatic changes, both physical and emotional.
 The Treasured Chest Program was designed to support these women by allowing them to confront these changes directly, in a supportive, creative atmosphere.

-The Keep A Breast and Young Survival Coalition’s Treasured Chest Program gives any woman diagnosed with breast cancer an opportunity to document her body and feelings, by turning her casted torso into a beautiful work of art.
+The Keep A Breast and Young Survival Coalition’s Treasured Chest Program gives any woman diagnosed with breast cancer or testing positive with the BRCA1, BRCA2 Gene an opportunity to document her body and feelings by turning her casted torso into a beautiful work of art.
 These unique pieces, The Keep A Breast Foundation Breast Casts™, are one-of-a-kind plaster forms that combine sculpture, charity, and artistry.
-They communicate complex emotions about breast health and the female form, allowing the castee to capture a specific point in her breast cancer journey.
+They communicate complex emotions about breast health and the female form, allowing the castee to capture a specific point in her life.